G10van1/azure-ai-service-speech-language-studio-demo/README.md

 ## Analyze Sentiment and Opinions on Language Studio

-Using [Azure Language Studio](https://language.cognitive.azure.com/) and the Text Analytics API's Sentiment Analysis feature, which provides sentiment labels (such as "negative", "neutral" and "positive") and confidence scores at the each sentence and regarding the entire document.
+Using [Azure AI Language Studio](https://language.cognitive.azure.com/) and the Text Analytics API's Sentiment Analysis feature, which provides sentiment labels (such as "negative", "neutral" and "positive") and confidence scores at the each sentence and regarding the entire document.
 You can also send Opinion Mining requests using the Sentiment Analysis endpoint, which provides granular information about the opinions related to words (such as the attributes of products or services) in the text.

 Below the analyze sentiment to the input text: